 Music Therapist & Every Voice Choir Director

-Hailey Bass is a native of Raleigh, received her Music Therapy Equivalency Certificate from Saint Mary-of-the-Woods College and her undergraduate degree in music performance from Campbell University.
+Hailey McCulloch is a native of Raleigh, received her Music Therapy Equivalency Certificate from Saint Mary-of-the-Woods College and her undergraduate degree in music performance from Campbell University.
 Hailey has clinical experience working with children and adults with intellectual/developmental disabilities, adults and teens with mental illness, and individuals with Parkinson’s, stroke, and traumatic brain injuries.
 An active member of the American Music Therapy Association, Hailey has been a presenter within the music therapy and healthcare community on topics such as vocal health and interdisciplinary collaboration.
 When not working, she enjoys performing throughout the Triangle.

 Day Program Coordinator/Camp Director